kba/hocr-spec/1.2/spec.md

 Definition of "property" {#definition-property}
 ------------------------

-<dfn>Properties</dfn> are a set of key-value pairs that convey OCR-specific
+<dfn lt="properties">hOCR Properties</dfn> are a set of key-value pairs that convey OCR-specific
 information related to specific <a>elements</a>.
 They are serialized using a
 <a lt="properties format">specific format</a> in the <{*/title}> attribute of
 the <a>element</a> they refer to.